Stacking-Up/data-service/README.md

 ```bash
 npm run schema-docs
 ```
-You can watch the schema diagram by copying the content of `prisma/dbml/schema.dbml` at [dbdiagram.io](https://dbdiagram.io/home)
+You can watch the schema diagram generated at `prisma/docs/diagram.png`